-My 10 Top Responsive WordPress Themes For Bands & Musicians – Ordered Simplest To Complex…est
+My 9 Top Responsive WordPress Themes For Bands & Musicians – Ordered From Simplest To Complex…est

 Now here’s a dingus and a half.

-Whenever I have a new client who wants to work from a pre-existing theme (the benefit for the client being it’s cheaper for the client), I always make a list of about 5-15 themes that I think are appropriate for their band or business.
-I figure it makes complete sense for me to give you guys a similar list, that way when you go to make your site you aren’t left in the dark.
+Whenever I have a new client who wants to work from a pre-existing theme (the benefit for the client being it’s cheaper), I always make a list of about 5-15 top WordPress themes that I think are appropriate for their band or business.
+I figure it makes complete sense for me to give you guys a similar list, that way when you go to make your website you aren’t left in the dark.

-I’ve seen a lot of lists like these online, but they often stick only to “band” websites.
-I’d like to expand that, and include themes that are simply appropriate for a band website (even if they weren’t specifically designed for that bands).
+I’ve seen a lot of lists of band WordPress themes like these online, but they often stick only to “band” websites.
+I’d like to expand that, and include the best WordPress themes that are suitable even though they were not specifically designed for a “band” or musician.